 Mercedes Benz Sprinter 144

 When you think of a converted camper van overlanding through the desert, chances are it’s a Sprinter 144.
-With optional 4x4 capabilities and a higher factory clearance than vans like the Transit or Promaster, the Sprinter is a natural choice for those wanting to tackle rougher terrain in remote locations.
+With optional AWD (starting in 2023, optional 4x4 in previous models) and a higher factory clearance than vans like the Transit or Promaster, the Sprinter is a natural choice for those wanting to tackle rougher terrain in remote locations.
 Mercedes offers a factory AUX battery that charges from the alternator for those with modest power needs.
 Because of its popularity, after-market add-ons and extras made specifically for the Sprinter are widely abundant.